belen-albeza/kata-rpg-combat-ts/KATA.md

 - Is your code tested?
 If so, are you confident in your tests?

 - Take a look at the next iteration: do you want to make some changes in your design before you tackle that?

+### 🚀 Iteration 4: Factions

+- We now have **Factions**.

+- A Character may join or leave one or more factions.

+- Characters that belong to the same faction are considered **allies**.
+  - Characters can heal themselves, _and_ allies.
+  - Characters cannot attack allies.